 The first recorded burial took place 1 August 1870 when Jane Hockings – the mother of trustee Albert Hockings – was laid to rest in section 8A.
 The interment of such a prominent person was a significant moment, and for the first time large numbers of southsiders began to utilise a cemetery on their own side of the river.
-It has always officially been named ‘South Brisbane Cemetery’, as it was in South Brisbane – which was a separate municipal entity to Brisbane itself – although some people know it by the colloquial name of ‘Dutton Park Cemetery’.
+It has always officially been named ‘South Brisbane Cemetery’, as it was in South Brisbane – which was a separate municipal entity to Brisbane itself – although many people know it by the colloquial name of ‘Dutton Park Cemetery’.

 Improvements were made during the 1880s with the erection of a caretaker’s cottage and entrance gates, railings and a boundary wall.
 The cemetery was full by 1903, and so the reserve was expanded by seven acres on the south side of Cornwall Street, reaching what is now Princess Street.

 The newly-established Greater Brisbane Council assumed the management of public cemeteries from the trustees in 1930 owing to financial difficulties with the cemetery.
 It was once again almost full, and the remnant stretch of Cornwall Street inside the cemetery was closed in 1930 to create more burial space.
 Demand for new graves declined around this time as the new cemetery at Mt Gravatt was well established, and cremation was introduced in Queensland and quickly became the preferred funerary choice for many people.